SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 *Oh, great.*

-As I lay there, I realize Pinkie has been hugging me this entire time.
+As I lie there, I realize Pinkie has been hugging me this entire time.

-I return the hug.
+I hug back.
 "Thank you."

 Pinkie hugs me tighter.
 "You're welcome."